Visiting Scholar (Mar 2019-Jun 2024)

 I gained my doctorate in Modern History from the University of Oxford in 2006.
 Before joining the MPIWG, I was a Wellcome Trust Research Fellow at the University of Cambridge and a Leverhulme Trust Early Career Fellow at the University of Warwick.
 In 2006 and 2007, I held short-term fellowships at the Folger Shakespeare Library and the Huntington Library.
-My article "Making Medicines in the Early Modern Household," (82, 2008) was awarded the 2009 J. Worth Estes Prize by the American Association for the History of Medicine and the 2010 Jerry Stannard Award.
+My article "Making Medicines in the Early Modern Household," (Bulletin of the History of Medicine, 2008) was awarded the 2009 J. Worth Estes Prize by the American Association for the History of Medicine and the 2010 Jerry Stannard Award.